 More details will be available when submissions open on Filmfreeway in the New Year.

 WOFFF20 LINE UP

-Our sixth festival is packed with stunning, independent short films, filmmaker Q&As, a lecture and an awards ceremony.
+Our sixth festival in September 2020 was packed with stunning, independent short films, filmmaker Q&As, a lecture and an awards ceremony.

 Welcome to WOFFF20!